menchelab/VRNetzer/README.md

 25836|my_ID:2|SELECTION|my_set_2|none|
 4852|my_ID:2|SELECTION|my_set_2|none|

-Please provide as attribute_id an user defined ID for your selection and give it a name with which it get referenced in the vR session.
+Please provide as attribute_id an user defined ID for your selection.
+The name can be picked up in the VR session.

 **Labels**